-NN Re is NN's internal reinsurer offering reinsurance particularly to NN Group's insurance subsidiaries.
+NN Re is a reinsurance company within NN Group located in the Netherlands.
+NN Re primarily offers reinsurance to NN Group's businesses.
+As at 31 December 2016, NN Re's total assets were EUR 2,827 million.
+As at 31 December 2016, the equity allocated to NN Re was EUR 194 million.
+In 2016, NN Re had an operating result of EUR 12 million.
+As at 31 December 2016, NN Re had EUR 1,301 million of technical reserves.
 As reinsurer, NN Re is the only business unit within NN Group licensed to reinsure both Life and Non-life risks, hence providing extra diversification opportunities.
 With Solvency II regulations being implemented and capital requirements increasing, NN Re is well positioned to play a significant role in optimising NN Group's risk management, capital allocation and growth.
 NN Re currently reinsures, amongst others, the minimum guarantee obligations of the Variable Annuity (VA) portfolios of NN Group's European business units as well as the Japan Closed Block VA and hedges the underlying risks from the reinsured guarantees.
 Reinsurance has also been provided to NN Non-life and several NN business units in Central and Eastern Europe and in the rest of Europe.
 As of 1 January 2016 NN Re also seeks inward reinsurance opportunities in selected external Non-life markets.
-NN Re manages several legal entities of which NN Re (Netherlands) N.V. with an A+rating from Standard & Poor's is the most important one.
-NN Re also manages NN Re (Ireland) Limited, a non-rated licensed reinsurance entity in Ireland, which has a portfolio consisting of a closed block of structured settlement liabilities (monthly fixed annuity payments which will gradually run off in the period until 2055) from a third party.
+NN Re manages several legal entities of which NN Re (Netherlands) N.V. with an A rating from Standard & Poor's is the most important one.

-In the segment reporting, the results from the reinsurance arrangement regarding the Japan Closed Block VA portfolio are reported under the Japan Closed Block VA segment and the results from certain reinsurance arrangements regarding the life insurance business of NN Czech Republic and NN Hungary are reported under the Insurance Europe segment.
+In the segment reporting, the results from the reinsurance arrangement regarding the Japan Closed Block VA portfolio are reported under the Japan Closed Block VA segment and the results from certain Life reinsurance arrangements are reported under the Insurance Europe segment.
 The remaining reinsurance business of NN Re is reported under the Other segment.
-In 2015, the reinsurance business in the Other segment had an operating result (before tax) of EUR 11 million.
-As at 31 December 2015, the IFRS equity allocated to the reinsurance business of NN Re reported under the Other segment was EUR 409 million.
+In 2016, the reinsurance business in the Other segment had an operating result (before tax) of EUR 12 million.
+As at 31 December 2016, the IFRS equity allocated to the reinsurance business of NN Re reported under the Other segment was EUR 194 million.